 Two things here; focus and enjoyment.
 When you focus your content on a particular topic or profession, your readers know what to expect, and they're more likely to subscribe.
 Unless you enjoy what you're writing about, you'll soon get bored and give up.

 2/ Share your mistakes

 We all make them.
 Few of us share them.
-You tend to open-up more when you talk about getting things wrong, and it’s that personal touch that’ll help keep readers interested.
-Here’s an old post of mine from 2007 that might be of use if you’re starting a blog: Seven blog mistakes to avoid.
+You tend to open-up more when you talk about getting things wrong, and it's that personal touch that'll help keep readers interested.
+Here are some blog mistakes to avoid if you're starting your own online journal.
 And perhaps one of my biggest mistakes — neglecting email security.

 3/ Comment elsewhere

 4/ Make guest appearances

-Offer guest posts to blog owners who have already built a solid subscriber base.
-I did this on a couple of well known blogs, and although I’ve looked back wishing I could press ‘edit’, it was still worth doing.
+Offer guest posts to blog owners who have built their own subscriber base.
+I did this on a couple of well-known blogs, and although I've looked back wishing I could press 'edit', it was still worthwhile.
 One thing to remember, offer your best writing.
-Don’t hold the good stuff back for your own blog.
-It’s your chance to make a great impression on your new audience.
+Don't hold the good stuff back for your own blog.
+It's your chance to make an impression on a different audience.

 5/ Make it easy to subscribe

 Seems obvious, but there have been plenty of times when I've had to search for a subscription button or link.
 Additionally, not everyone knows the benefit of RSS subscriptions, so offer an email alternative.

 6/ Publish consistently

 It doesn't matter if you publish a new post every day or every couple of weeks, but consistency breeds familiarity, leading to trust, and eventually sales of some sort.
 We all have something to sell.

 7/ Don't sell out to advertising